-Cut-offs for weekly levels and comparison with previous week have been established using indicator data from previous respiratory seasons in Renfrew County and District and will be routinely reviewed, assessed, and updated as needed throughout the 2023/2024 respiratory season.
+Cut-offs for weekly levels and comparison with the previous week have been established using indicator data from previous respiratory seasons in Renfrew County and District or in Ontario where local data is too variable and sporadic to establish meaningful cut-offs.
+Thresholds will be routinely reviewed and updated as needed throughout the current respiratory season.
 The indicators and definitions may also be revised.

 Indicator Details